projectsesame/sesame/design/tls-backend-client-authentication.md

 When `CommonTlsContext` is constructed for the upstream connection, the client certificate is added using `SdsSecretConfig`, that is, the secret is streamed over SDS.
 Updates in `SecretCache` triggers secrets to be streamed to Envoy, which will reload the updated certificates and keys.

-When client certificate is defined in Contour configuration, it can be added to all Envoy clusters regardless if it will be used or not.
+When client certificate is defined in Sesame configuration, it can be added to all Envoy clusters regardless if it will be used or not.
 Envoy will send the client certificate only when the backend requests the client to present its certificate during the TLS handshake.

 When [external authorization](external-authorization-design.md) is implemented in the future, the gRPC connection to the external authorization server shall also be protected by client authentication by the same principle laid out in this document.